IMG_8959_preview.jpeg

 After actively pursuing writing and publication opportunities throughout high school, I continued my education at Simon Fraser University, where I obtained a Bachelor of Arts with a Major in Communication and a Biomedical Physiology and Kinesiology Certificate in Health and Fitness Studies.

-I have worked in communications with organizations such as the International Paralympic Committee, Rowing Canada Aviron, Curl BC, TRIUMF and VACFSS, and have covered sports as a digital media coordinator at the PyeongChang 2018, Tokyo 2020 and Beijing 2022 Paralympics.
-I currently work as a Communications Manager with Rugby Canada and am published regularly on websites such as Women’s Hockey Life and IIHF.com.
+I have worked in communications with organizations such as the International Paralympic Committee, Rugby Canada, Rowing Canada Aviron, Curl BC, TRIUMF and VACFSS, and have covered sports on digital media and editorially at 25+ major international sports events, including four Paralympic Games and two Olympic Games.
+I am also regularly published on IIHF.com, with examples of my writing available here.

 Interested in working with me on your next project?
 Click the button below to get in touch.